Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 - uan-2.6.XX-third-party

-The following Nexus group repository is created and reference the aforementioned UAN Nexus raw repos.
+The following Nexus group repository is created and references the previous UAN Nexus raw repos.

 - uan-2.6-third-party

-This repository will contain the installer for K3s, Helm charts for HAProxy and MetalLB, etc.
+This repository will contain the installer for K3s, Helm charts for HAProxy and MetalLB, and so on

 ### Validation Tests

-To validate the K3s cluster once deployed, see the [Validation Checks](#validation-checks) section of this document for details.
+To validate the K3s cluster after it is deployed, see the [Validation Checks](#validation-checks) section of this document for details.

 ## Configuring K3s, MetalLB, HAProxy, and SSHD for use with Podman

-Each of the sections below describe how the various components deployed to K3s and the UANs may be configured to enable users to SSH to rootless podman containers.
+Each of the following sections describes how the various components deployed to K3s and the UANs may be configured to enable users to SSH to rootless Podman containers.
 As there is no one configuration to fit any one use case, read and understand each section to modify the configuration as needed.
-Once each section has been completed, see [Deploy K3s to the UAN](#deploy-k3s-to-the-uan).
+After each section has been completed, see [Deploy K3s to the UAN](#deploy-k3s-to-the-uan).

 ### MetalLB